francescotss/AIGCDetection-CI-CD/README.md

 #### 3. Train

-1. Using a feature branch, configure training in `model_config.conf`
+1. Using a feature branch, configure the training in `model_config.conf`
 2. Push changes and create a pull request, it will trigger a workflow to run the training pipeline

 #### 4. Validate and deploy